FREE Shipping on orders over $899

 [product=garlic-and-omega-diabetes]

-Vitamin-enhanced dietary supplement for diabetes
+Dietary supplement for diabetes reinforced with vitamins

 [/product]

-1. Refined sugars and high sugar foods
+1. Refined sugars and foods high in sugar

 Examples of high sugar foods to avoid: